-A great CV is the key to getting the perfect scientific job for you.
+A great CV is the key to getting your perfect scientific job.

-Make certain that your contact details are easy to spot.
-They should be at the top of the first page of your CV.
-Include:
+Make sure that your contact details are easy to find at the top of your first page.
+You should include:

 - Home address